-While many logistics professionals are very familiar with this topic, it is clear from conversations with many companies that others don’t really have all the details – and that quite a few lack directed putaway capabilities with whatever software system they are currently using to run their distribution center.
+While many logistics professionals are very familiar with this topic, it is clear from conversations with many companies that others don’t really have all the details and that quite a few lack directed putaway capabilities with whatever WMS software they are currently using to run their distribution center.

-As the name suggests, directed putaway is all about the WMS communicating to DC associates through mobile wireless terminals where in the DC a product should be stored, at the specific location level.
+Directed putaway is all about the WMS communicating to DC associates through mobile wireless terminals where in the DC a product should be stored.

 But to understand directed putaway, you also need to add the related concept of zoning or zone management.